tonytvo/blog-generator/content/blog/becoming-your-own-bank-summary/index.md

 ---

 # take-aways

 - **The opportunity cost of money**
-  - This is the first principle we learn from the book, and it says that everything a person buys is financed – either by borrowing from a lender or using your own money – otherwise received on the funds.
+  - This is the first principle we learn from the book, which says that everything a person buys is financed – either by borrowing from a lender or using your own money – otherwise received on the funds.
-  - Nash further teaches us the concept of EVA (economic value added) – which proposes that you use your own funds as a cost of capital.
+  - Nash further teaches us the concept of EVA (economic value added) – which proposes that you use your funds as a cost of capital.
 By doing this, you stop paying interest to others and start saving money for yourself.
   - Also, having in mind dividends — or how Nash defines them — a form of principal’s return can merely impact your success with IBC.
 The key is to understand the amount of money you would usually be paying other companies – and deliver it to yourself.
-That way, you ensure you’re not paying the interest to anyone but yourself.
+That way, you ensure you’re not paying the interest to anyone else.
 - **Borrower & Lander concept**
   - One of the estimations is that it is required to implement IBC for at least five years to generate enough cash value to begin financing purchases.
-If the purchase is more prominent (for example, car or house), it will take even longer.
+It will take even longer if the purchase is more prominent (for example, a car or house).
-  - If you are looking to establish IBC from the ground level and leave it to the next generations, you should know that this is a long-term investment and a project that will require the next generations to continue where you stopped.
-It takes 20 to 25 years for the average individual to fully assemble their own banking system that can finance everything using life insurance
+  - If you want to establish IBC from the ground level and leave it to the next generations, you should know that this is a long-term investment and a project that will require the next generations to continue where you stopped.
+It takes 20 to 25 years for the average individual to fully assemble their banking system that can finance everything using life insurance
-- **benefits of infinite banking concept**
+- **Benefits of infinite banking concept**
   - Being able to reduce your debt as you increase your savings
   - Building a college fund without sacrificing to do so
   - Easily creating an emergency fund